mkaganm/ebpf-golang/tr-ebpf-golang.md

 ---

-## 3. eBPF Programlarının Temelleri
+## 3. Basics of eBPF Programs

-eBPF programları, kernel’in belirli noktalarına (hook) yüklenir ve burada çalışır.
-Programlar, C dilinde yazılır ve LLVM/Clang ile eBPF bytecode’a derlenir.
-Kullanıcı alanında ise Go ile bu programlar yüklenir, map’ler üzerinden veri okunur/yazılır ve event’ler dinlenir.
+eBPF programs are loaded at specific points (hooks) in the kernel and run there.
+Programs are written in C and compiled to eBPF bytecode using LLVM/Clang.
+In user space, these programs are loaded with Go, data is read/written through maps, and events are listened to.

-### eBPF Program Tipleri
+### eBPF Program Types
-- **XDP:** Ağ paketlerini kernel’in en erken aşamasında işler.
+- **XDP:** Processes network packets at the earliest stage in the kernel.
-- **Socket Filter:** Belirli bir soket üzerinden geçen paketleri filtreler.
+- **Socket Filter:** Filters packets passing through a specific socket.
-- **Kprobe/Uprobe:** Kernel veya kullanıcı alanı fonksiyonlarını izler.
+- **Kprobe/Uprobe:** Monitors kernel or user-space functions.
-- **Tracepoint:** Kernel event’lerini izler.
+- **Tracepoint:** Monitors kernel events.
-- **Cgroup/Sched:** Cgroup ve scheduler event’lerini izler.
+- **Cgroup/Sched:** Monitors cgroup and scheduler events.

-### Map’ler ve Event’ler
+### Maps and Events
-- **Map:** Kernel ve kullanıcı alanı arasında veri paylaşımı sağlar.
-Array, hash, perf event gibi farklı tipleri vardır.
+- **Map:** Provides data sharing between the kernel and user space.
+There are different types such as array, hash, and perf event.
-- **Perf Event:** Kernel’den kullanıcı alanına event göndermek için kullanılır.
+- **Perf Event:** Used to send events from the kernel to the user space.

 ---

-## 4. Basit Bir eBPF Programı: Ağ Paketlerini Saymak
+## 4. A Simple eBPF Program: Counting Network Packets

-### 4.1. eBPF Programı (C ile Yazılır)
+### 4.1. eBPF Program (Written in C)

 `packet_count.c`: